AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 * From the left rail, drag multiple components simultaneously onto a blank area of the canvas while holding the Shift key.

-* On the canvas, select the nodes that you want to combine, right-click one of the selected nodes, then select [!UICONTROL **Combine**].
+* On the canvas, select the nodes that you want to combine, right-click one of the selected nodes, then select [!UICONTROL **Combine nodes**].

   To select multiple nodes, hold Command (on Mac) or Ctrl (on Windows).